-Yet, she did not venture towards the Ravenclaw Tower, but instead, sauntered up the stairs towards the Seventh Floor, and more specifically, the Room of Requirement.
+Yet, she did not venture towards the Ravenclaw Tower, but instead, sauntered up the stairs towards the Room of Requirement.

 The romantic gesture warmed her heart, but the Ravenclaw’s lips drooped downwards with anguish; for some reason, she still felt unnerved and twitchy and Sirius’ outburst certainly hadn’t calmed her down.
-Marianne kicked off her shoes, stopping for a moment to wiggle her toes in the sand, and then made her up the stairs of the small oceanfront structure.
-The pureblood finally laid eyes on Remus and silently hoped he wouldn’t ask about her day.
+Marianne kicked off her shoe - stopping for a moment to wiggle her toes in the sand - and then made her up the stairs of the small oceanfront structure.
+The pureblood finally laid eyes on Remus and hoped he wouldn’t ask about her day.
 She didn’t want to relive it all over again.